Seir Kieran GAA: County Semi-finalists 1984; County Finalists 1985 and 1987

 Seir Kieran's trainer for 1985 was Pat Spain of Kinnitty, a first-rate hurler during his own playing days.
 There were four other selectors – Sean Dooley, Tony Murphy, Seamus Kealey and Eugene Coughlan.
 Their first round encounter with St Rynagh's, on 28 April 1985, reversed the verdict of the previous Autumn (Seir Kieran 2-10 St Rynagh's 0-12).
 However, Seir Kieran again lived dangerously, before clinging on to a lead they had built up early on.
-The Midland Tribune editor James "Bud" Burke colorfully described the scene:
+The Midland Tribune editor James "Bud" Burke colourfully described the scene: